venkatraj/js-notes/Part 1/05. Data Types/5.11 Date and time/Date and time.md

 ```

-You can also create date, if you know the year, month and date and hours/mininutes/seconds and milliseconds.
+You can also create date, if you know the year, month and date and hours/minutes/seconds and milliseconds.
-If date is missing then 1 is assumed, for time all paramters have default value 0.
+If date is missing then 1 is assumed, for time all parameters have default value 0.
 **PS:** month starts with 0 and december is 11

 ```js